This page deals with the interior lighting wiring common to all cars. A special page will be devoted to the driver car (decoder and lanterns).

 For all my lighting strips, I use 0.8 mm thick epoxy, that of 1.6 being much too thick.

-For LEDs, I chose 1206 size SMD LEDs, “pretty” warm white (3500 K); to me, the cold white is never usable for railway equipment, even modern (its color temperature is very much superior to the so-called “daylight” fluorescent tubes, which are currently the most common).
+For LEDs, I chose 1206 size SMD LEDs, “pretty” warm white (3500 K); to me, the cold white is never usable for railway equipment, even modern (its colour temperature is very much superior to the so-called “daylight” fluorescent tubes, which are currently the most common).
 The ideal is 2700 K to simulate the incandescence and 3500 K for the fluorescence.

 As already mentioned above, the lower level light strip must be as thin as possible due to the low ceiling height.
 Here is a diagram showing its constitution.